 As a church body, and as individuals, we strive to see every believer participate in these activities.

-- Sharing the good news of Jesus Christ
+- Sharing visually and verbally the good news of Jesus Christ

 - Meeting needs locally and globally